jaywilliams/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Tested up to: 3.8.2
 Stable tag: 4.3.3

-A clean and simple AJAX contact form with Google reCAPTCHA, Twitter Bootstrap markup and Akismet spam filtering.
+**This fork adds basic support for telephone numbers.** A clean and simple AJAX contact form with Google reCAPTCHA, Twitter Bootstrap markup and Akismet spam filtering.

 == Description ==
+**This fork adds basic support for telephone numbers.**

 A clean and simple AJAX contact form with Google reCAPTCHA, Twitter Bootstrap markup and Akismet spam filtering.

 *   **Clean**: all user inputs are stripped in order to avoid cross-site scripting (XSS) vulnerabilities.